egel-lang/egel-docs/source/lists.rst

     >> length {'a', 1}
     2

-Egel is untyped, you'ld might make a type and apply `length` to something not a list.
+Egel is untyped, you'ld might make a typo and apply `length` to something not a list.
 Can you guess what will happen?